Forze: World Records

 The team made several official and unofficial world records attempts to beat the FIA world land speed record for hydrogen powered fuel cell cars under 500 kg on the 1/8th mile.

 On 3 October 2010 the team tried to break the world record held by the Formula Zero Mark II at 11.2 seconds.
 This attempt took place on the island of Aruba on the Palo Marga International Raceway Park.
 Unfortunately due to heavy rain part of the island flooded and the attempt was pushed to 4 October.
 In a much smaller time frame with little time to prepare the vehicle for racing, the team managed to set a time of 9.77 seconds.

 On 16 August 2011, the team organized an official attempt on the Princess Beatrixlaan in the center of The Hague.

-With the help of the Dutch national autosport federation (KNAF) a licensed track to FIA standards was put up.
+With the help of the Knac National Autosport Federation (KNAF) a licensed track to FIA standards was put up.
 The Forze IV hydrogen vehicle drove a time of 10.45 seconds that day.
 After several months the FIA ruled that this measured time was not an official land speed record because of an error in the documents submitted by KNAF to the FIA.

 In May 2015, the team took the Forze VI to the Nürburgring Nordschleife.
-With ex-formula 1 driver Jan Lammers they broke the fuel cell lap record by over a minute, which was previously owned by the Nissan FCV X-Trail concept.
+With ex-Formula 1 driver Jan Lammers, they broke the fuel cell lap record by over a minute, which was previously owned by the Nissan FCV X-Trail concept.
 Lammers accomplished a time of 10:42.58.
-This time still stands as the fastest fuel cell laptime today.
+This time still stands as the fastest fuel cell lap time today.

 On 17 December 2015, the full-size Forze VI obtained the fastest electric lap record on Circuit Zandvoort with driver and also team member Kevin Schreiber behind the wheel.
 With a lap time of 2:04.519 the Forze VI has beaten the Tesla Roadster, which was the previous electric lap record holder on the famous Dutch race track.
 On 4 June 2017 Forze lost the record to InMotion.